Latin declension: Nouns

 Latin declension is commonly taught in terms of attaching different sets of vowel-initial endings to the oblique stem.
 For example, the first-declension noun vacca 'cow' has the genitive singular vaccae, with the oblique stem vacc-.
 Its ablative singular can be formed by combining vacc- with the ending -ā, forming vaccā.
 The second-declension noun taurus 'bull' has the genitive singular taurī, with the oblique stem taur-.
 Its ablative singular can be formed by combining taur- with the ending -ō, forming taurō.

 There are five declensions (in other words, five such sets of endings) for Latin nouns:

 First declension (a stems)

 Nouns of this declension usually end in -a in the nominative singular and are mostly feminine, e.g. via, viae f. ('road') and aqua, aquae f. ('water').
 There is a small class of masculine exceptions generally referring to occupations, e.g. poēta, poētae m. ('poet'), agricola, agricolae m. ('farmer'), auriga, aurigae m. ('auriga, charioteer'), pīrāta, pīrātae m. ('pirate') and nauta, nautae m. ('sailor').
+Neuter nouns do not occur in the first declension, with the sole exception of pascha, paschae n. or f. ('Easter'), which is sometimes neuter and sometimes feminine.

 The predominant letter in the ending forms of this declension is a.
 The nominative singular form consists of the stem and the ending -a, and the genitive singular form is the stem plus -ae.